pranavprasad7/data-scraping-and-mining/README.md

 Configuration
 Modify Global Parameters:
 Open the script and set the following:
-1. Location Coordinates (LOCATION): Set the latitude and longitude of the search center.
-Example:
+1. Location (LOCATION): pass the google maps location link for a place
-LOCATION = "25.0657,55.17128" # Coordinates for Dubai
 2. Radius (RADIUS): Define the search radius in meters.
 RADIUS = 1000 # 1 km radius
 3. Google API Key (API_KEY): Replace with your Google Places API key.